Azure-Samples/azuresandbox/extras/terraform-azurerm-vnet-onprem/README.md

 ## Overview

-This configuration simulates connectivity to an on-premises network using a site-to-site VPN connection and Azure DNS private resolver.
+This configuration simulates connectivity to an on-premises network using a site-to-site VPN connection and Azure DNS private resolver ([Step-By-Step Video](https://youtu.be/S-Ma-sRkcN0)).
 It includes the following resources:

 * Simulated on-premises environment
   * A [virtual network](https://learn.microsoft.com/azure/azure-glossary-cloud-terminology#vnet) for hosting [virtual machines](https://learn.microsoft.com/azure/azure-glossary-cloud-terminology#vm).